Justin-Acosta/campaign-crafter/brainstorming/session-0-materials.md

 ### Key Figures

 *   **Elara:** A respected wood elf priestess of Selune and the leader of the temple.
 She stayed behind when the temple was overrun and is now missing.
 She is a childhood friend of Avon from Westbridge. *(Did you ever visit the temple when it was safe?
-Did you know Elara or any of the other priests who served there?)*
+Did you know Elara or any of the other priests who served there?
+Did you live or worship in the Temple of Selune?)*

 ### Going-ons

 *   The temple has been overrun by undead, forcing the clergy to flee to Westbridge.
 *   A powerful necrotic energy emanates from beneath the temple, corrupting the surrounding area.
 *   The protective wards of Selune that once guarded the temple have fallen or been twisted into something malevolent.

+## The Cult of Hadar

+A mysterious group of warlocks who have made pacts with Hadar, an ancient entity from the Far Realm.
+Unlike typical cults that seek to spread corruption or build earthly power, these individuals appear driven by more personal, desperate motivations.
+They are not interested in converting others or establishing a permanent presence—their goals seem focused and temporary.

+### Key Figures

+*   **The Heralds:** A small group of warlocks who serve as Hadar's agents in the material plane.
+Each appears to have been driven to their dark pact by profound personal circumstances. *(What have you heard about people who make deals with entities from the Far Realm?
+Do you know anyone who has faced such desperate circumstances that they might consider any bargain for power?)*

+### Going-ons

+*   Strange individuals with otherworldly powers have been spotted in the region, though their exact numbers and identities remain unclear.
+*   Unlike other threats that corrupt the land itself, this group's influence seems more focused on individuals rather than spreading environmental decay.